JPLDevMaster/libsegwayrmp_ros2/README.md

     <param name="linear_odom_scale" value="1.0" />
     ```

-This will ensure your entire stack operates with accurate, calibrated data.
+This will ensure your entire stack operates with accurate, calibrated data, provided directly from the low-level controller.